-Porphria (congenital or erythropoietic) and hypertrichosis
+Porphyria (congenital or erythropoietic) and hypertrichosis.

-Psoriasis of the scalp
+Psoriasis of the scalp.

 Dermatophytosis Capitis (Ringworm) with special reference to scalp and effect on hair.
-Include details of anthropophilic and zoophilic fungi, microspora, trichophyta, epidermophyta
+Include details of anthropophilic and zoophilic fungi, microspora, trichophyta, epidermophyta.

-Serum Ferritin, Serum Iron, Vitamin B12 and hair status
+Serum Ferritin, Serum Iron, Vitamin B12 and hair status.

 Uncombable hair syndrome*

-Vitiligo with special reference to scalp and hair
+Vitiligo with reference to scalp and hair

 Woolly Hair Syndrome*